opentok/opentok-reconnection/js-sample/README.md

 **Important:** To use this feature, you must contact TokBox to participate in this developer preview.
 See the main project [README](../README.md) on how to enroll.

+**Known issue:** Automatic reconnection does not currently work in Firefox.
+This is due to a known issue in Firefox, which Mozilla is working on.

 Clients connected to sessions that use the Automatic Reconnection feature can do the following:

 * Attempt to automatically reconnect to the session if the client has disconnected due